Mu Sochua: April 2009 defamation action

 Mu Sochua after her verdict by Court on 4 August 2009.

 At a press conference held on 23 April 2009, Mu Sochua announced she would file a defamation complaint against Cambodian prime Minister Hun Sen with the Phnom Penh Municipal Court.
 "I have nothing against Samdech the Prime Minister.
 As a Member of Parliament, I respect him.
 But the words of Samdech the Prime Minister said in public affect my honour and my dignity as a Khmer woman.
 With this complaint, I only want justice and honour, as a Khmer woman", Sochua said.
 She added that she only claimed a 500-riel (0.12 dollar) compensation as a token, and a public apology on the part of the head of government.

 Following Sochua's announcement, Ky Tech, legal adviser to the government of Cambodia, was expected to file a counter-suit for gravely defaming the PM.
 The Ministry of Justice was expected to request the President of the parliament to vote to remove Sochua's parliamentary immunity.
 With only 25 percent of the votes, the SRP would be powerless to prevent further action against her – including imprisonment.
 Sochua's letter calling for support from the international community – "As I walk to prison" — was circulated around the World Wide Web.

 On two previous occasions, when SRP party leader Sam Rainsy's parliamentary immunity was removed, he fled Cambodia under threat of criminal charges and went into exile in France.

 2017 Threats to end the "rebellion" Mu Sochua flees

-Since the arrest of Kem Sokha, Prime Minister Hun Sen warned that "It is not done yet" and warns that the "rebellion" crackdown will not stop with Sokha.
+Since the arrest of Kem Sokha Prime Minister Hun Sen has warned that "It is not done yet" and warns that the "rebellion" crackdown will not stop with Sokha.

-On the 3 October 2017 Mu Sochua fled the country after a tip off that she will be arrested shortly after.
+On the 3 October 2017 Mu Sochua fled the country after a tip off that she will be arrested.

 Sochua was detained by Malaysian immigration authorities on 7 November 2019, shortly before a planned return to Cambodia.